Committees' Congressional Handbook

 For advice and guidance regarding the Federal Tort Claims Act, contact the Office of the General Counsel at x59700.

-- For field hearings, the Official Reporters will either send an official reporter or arrange for a stenographic reporter from a commercial firm at the location of the field hearing.
-If an official reporter is assigned to cover a field hearing, travel expenses of the official reporter will be paid for by the Office of the Clerk.
+For field hearings, the Office of Official Reporters will either send an Official Reporter or arrange for a reporter from a commercial firm with availability at the location of the field hearing.
+There is no cost to Committees.
+If an Official Reporter is assigned to cover a field hearing, travel expenses of the Official Reporter will be paid for by the Office of the Clerk.